sajjadabbasmohammed-eng/Solidworks-VBA-Smart-Foot-Bridge-Generator/README.md

 # SmartBridge — SolidWorks API Footbridge Generator

 A VBA automation tool for SolidWorks 2024-5 that designs and models a complete steel footbridge from minimal input.
-Built for module MP3604 Advanced Computer Aided Design (UCLan).

 Enter a span, width, load class, material and finish into one UserForm.
 The program validates the design against simply-supported beam theory, selects the